 to help businesses with damage caused during protests

-SAN JOSE – Eighteen businesses received $1,700 apiece to help defray the costs of property damage and looting sustained during George Floyd anti-racism protests, mostly during the weekend of May 29.
-Checks totaling more than $30,000 are being hand-delivered today.
+Eighteen businesses received $1,700 apiece to help defray the costs of property damage and looting sustained during George Floyd anti-racism protests, mostly during the weekend of May 29.

-“Small business owners should always help and support each other,” Momeni said.
+“Small business owners should always help and support each other,” Momeni added.
 “We are in this together no matter where we are located in the community.”
 Momeni owns the Studio 34 salon near Oakridge Mall and has been closed since March 17 due to the coronavirus.

 With $16,435 donated to SJDF and $14,210 donated through GoFundMe, the funders teamed up to cover the 18 businesses that applied for assistance.
-Several other downtown businesses were damaged as a result of protest-related vandalism, however, their home offices were taking care of the repair expenses for them.
+Several other downtown businesses were damaged as a result of the protests, however, their home offices were taking care of the repair expenses for them.

-Businesses, already suffering from the shelter-in-place and economic crisis caused by Covid-19, greatly appreciated the assistance.
+Businesses, already suffering from the shelter-in-place and economic crisis caused by the pandemic, greatly appreciated the assistance.